janmonschke/aweekinthewoods/content/blog/scotland/isle-of-arran-coastal-way/index.md

 ![Arriving at Lochranza Bay](./images/02-arriving-at-lochranza-bay.jpg)
 <span class="image-caption">Arriving at Lochranza Bay</span>

+We set up camp for the next two nights at the **Lochranza Campsite**.
+The next two official sections on the Arran Coastal Way required a lot of road walking which I wanted to avoid as much as possible.
+So I planned two alternative day hikes from Lochranza into the mountains and back to the campsite.
+This not only allowed us to skip the road-walking but we were now also able to experience the beatiful Arran mountains.

 ![Lochranza Campsite](./images/02-lochranza-campsite.jpg)
 <span class="image-caption">Lochranza Campsite</span>

 ### <a name="section3"></a>Day 3: Loch na Davie Glen loop (17km)

+Midge dinner

 ### <a name="section4"></a>Day 4: Coire Fhionn Lochan to Catacol over Meall nan Damh (9km)

+Resupply by bus

 ### <a name="section5"></a>Day 5: Blackwaterfoot to Lagg (13km)